Último Guerrero: Early career (1990–1997)

+Gutiérrez's father started bringing him to professional wrestling shows at the Torreón Bullring before he was a year old.
+His mother nurtured the interest by buying him wrestling toys, masks and small rings.
+At the age of 15, he began practicing amateur wrestling at the "Gimnasio El Ranchero" arena in Sacramento, Gómez Palacio, and was such a regular attendee that he was asked to fill in for an absentee opening match luchador during a scheduled show.
+He wrestled that night without wrestling boots as "Cóndor Dorado" (Spanish for "Golden Condor"), and impressed a trainer named Toñito El Detector enough to be accepted as a student into his professional wrestling class.
+Despite only having one semester left, he dropped out of high school to focus fully on his wrestling pursuits, which brought him under the tutalege of Torreón fixtures Gran Markus, Asterión and Halcón Suriano at the Palacio de los Deportes.

-Gutiérrez was trained in "Gimnasio El Ranchero" by Tinito and Halcón Suriano and made his debut in 1990 as "Halcón Dorado" (Spanish for "Golden Hawk").
-Shortly after his debut he changed name and "ring persona", or gimmick, and became known as "Flanagan".
-He worked for several years in local promotions in his native Durango area before getting his first break in Promo Azteca.
-Guerrero and his training partner Super Punk changed their names in 1996 with Guerrero adopting the name "Último Guerrero" ("Last Warrior") and Super Punk becoming "Último Rebelde" as they started teaming together using a British hooligan inspired gimmick.
-The team was scheduled to lose their masks in a Luchas de Apuestas mask vs. mask" match (a "Bet match" where the loser would unmask), but instead Último Guerrero decided to join Consejo Mundial de Lucha Libre (CMLL; "World Wrestling Council") in late 1997 and thus saved his mask.
+Shortly after his debut, he changed his name and "ring persona", or gimmick, to match his friend and training partner Super Punk, becoming known as "Flanagan", based on the rock-loving Héctor Suárez character of the same name.
+The pair worked for several years as a tag team in local promotions in their native Durango before getting his first break in Promo Azteca, on the invitation of Super Punk's older brother Panterita del Ring.
+Fuerza Guerrera and Blue Panther offered the two lodging under a ring at a gym in Iztapalapa for two years.
+At the behest of Promo Azteca's co-owner, Ricardo Reyes, the duo changed their names in 1996, with Gutiérrez adopting the name "Último Guerrero" ("Last Warrior") and Super Punk becoming "Último Rebelde"; they started using a British hooligan-inspired gimmick with visual cues from The Road Warriors.
+The team was scheduled to lose their masks in a Luchas de Apuestas (a "bet match" where the loser would unmask); instead, Último Guerrero decided to join Consejo Mundial de Lucha Libre (CMLL) in late 1997 and saved his mask.

 Consejo Mundial de Lucha Libre (1997–present)

-Último Guerrero with his son Taurus and Canelo Casas at an outdoor event.
+Early years (1997–1999)

-Initially Guerrero worked lower card matches, in the first-to-third match on the show with some success.
-On September 11, 1998 he defeated Mr. Águila in his first ever Lucha de Apuestas match, forcing his opponent to unmask and reveal his real name as part of the CMLL 65th Anniversary Show.
-Mr. Águila already worked for the World Wrestling Federation without his mask, so it was not seen as a surprise that he lost to Guerrero.
-In 1999 Último Guerrero teamed up with veteran Blue Panther to win the Gran Alternativa ("Grea Alternative") tournament, a tournament where a young wrestler teams with a veteran.
-Winning the Gran Alternativa tournament is often a sign that the promotion has plans to move a wrestler up the rankings.
-Shortly after winning the tournament, Guerrero won a match that made him the number one contender for Great Sasuke's NWA World Middleweight Championship. Último Guerrero did not win the match but the fact that he worked a featured match in CMLL's main arena, Arena México, showed that the company had plans for him.
+Upon his CMLL debut, Último Guerrero worked lower card matches, usually the first-to-third match on the show, to moderate success.
+On September 11, 1998, he defeated Mr. Águila in his first Lucha de Apuestas, forcing his opponent to unmask and reveal his real name at the CMLL 65th Anniversary Show; Águila already worked for the World Wrestling Federation (WWF) without his mask, so it was not seen as a surprise that he lost to Guerrero.
+In 1999, Guerrero and veteran Blue Panther won the Torneo Gran Alternativa ("Great Alternative Tournament"), in which a young wrestler teams with a veteran.
+Shortly after, Guerrero won a match that made him the number one contender for The Great Sasuke's NWA World Middleweight Championship, but failed to win the title the following week at CMLL's main arena, Arena México.